 Solo travel can be the ultimate in self-indulgence; you can rest when you want and pour it on when you’re feeling ambitious.
 Another benefit is that your mistakes are your own, and your triumphs all the more exciting.
 There’s no worrying that your insistence on trekking all the way across town to a museum that was closed ruined your partner’s day; it’s your own day to salvage or chalk up to a learning experience.

 Also, you can do exactly what you want to do—all the time.
 Always wanted to try surfing?
 Sign up for a class and go for it; there’s no one sitting on the beach bored while you have the time of your life.
 Have no desire to see Niagara Falls?
 Just drive right by.
 For more benefits of solo travel, see 11 Reasons Why You Should Travel Alone at Least Once.

 Perhaps the foremost concern of the solo or single traveler is safety.
 Without a companion to watch your back, you are more vulnerable to criminals and scam artists, as well as simple health worries.
 But the saying “safety in numbers” isn’t necessarily true—a solo traveler can blend in more easily than a group, and not drawing attention to yourself as a tourist is one way to stay secure.
-Here are a few tips:
+Here are a few safety tips for traveling alone:

 Know how long it takes and how much it costs to get from the airport to your hotel or to the city center.
 Solo travelers are more likely to be “taken for a ride,” so ask the taxi driver for an estimated fare before you leave.
 If it’s considerably different from what you know to be true, take a different cab (or opt for a rideshare instead).